Polish National Agency for Academic Exchange: History

+Activities

 NAWA improves Polish education by facilitating the integration of Polish universities with academics worldwide by arranging conferences, facilitating cooperation on international research projects, and assisting foreign students.
 NAWA provides scholarships to people of Polish ancestry to study in Poland.
 NAWA funds research performed by Polish Universities in partnership with foreign collaborators.
 NAWA encourages Polish scientists living abroad to return to the country.
 NAWA supports foreign scientists to do post-doctoral work in Poland.
 Alternately, NAWA provides funding for Polish scientists to do internships abroad.
 NAWA funds student support services for foreign students in Poland.

 NAWA provides both Polish and foreign students, researchers and higher education institutions with scholarships and grants in four different fields, with the main focus on mobility: